Projects structure

 lisa-core

-, as well as the execution logic.
+lisa-core contains the implementations of abstract domains, call graphs and interprocedural analyses following the interfaces provided in lisa-sdk, as well as the execution logic.
 Specifically, LiSA.java is the entry point for running an analysis, that receives instances of LiSAConfiguration.java for setting it up.
 LiSAFactory.java can instead be used to instantiate various analysis components using default values, with the capability of customizing such defaults.

-also contains tests that run complete analyses, registered as cron tests, that verify the behavior of the implementations provided by the project itself.
-These tests work by comparing all files (except logs) generated by the analysis with baseline results under the folder imp-testcases
+lisa-core also contains tests that run complete analyses, registered as cron tests, that verify the behavior of the implementations provided by the project itself.
+These tests work by comparing all files (except logs) generated by the analysis with baseline results under the folder imp-testcases.
+The tests usually run inside test-outputs, that is treated as a temporary folder whose contents are not committed and can be deleted at any point.

 lisa-imp